 Locusts are a species of insects that fall under the family Acrididae and the order Orthoptera.
 Locusts are found all over the world and look very similar to grasshopper insects.
 Very often the locusts are mistaken for grasshoppers.
 The characteristics of locusts vary depending on the species.
-For example the Locusta migratoria known as migratory locust, is found in grasslands of Africa, South Europe, Australia and New Zealand.
-Similarly the South American locust known as Schistocerca paranensis is abundantly found in central and southern parts of America.
-Since plants are the primary food source of locusts, their swarms have ruined crops and destroyed agricultural industries at large.
+For example, the Locusta migratoria known as migratory locust is found in grasslands of Africa, South Europe, Australia and New Zealand.
+Similarly, the South American locust known as Schistocerca paranensis is abundantly found in the central and southern parts of America.
+Swarms of locusts have ruined and destroyed agricultural crops worldwide.

 Let’s look at the life cycle of a locust to get a better understanding.